nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:

-Let's say after you familiarize yourself with tCheck, you want to remove all sample data in employee directory.
+Let's say after you familiarise yourself with tCheck, you want to remove all sample data in employee directory.
 But you don't want to permanently delete those data, so that you can use them as a reference in the future.
 To archive all employees, you can follow these instructions: